openeventdata/mordecai/README.md

     Elasticsearch database.
 Defaults to `True`, which gives a ~6x speedup.

 `geoparse` is the primary endpoint and the only one that most users will need.
-Other methods are primarily internal to Mordecai but may be directly useful in some cases:
+Other, mostly internal, methods may be useful in some cases:

+- `lookup_city` takes a city name, country, and (optionally) ADM1/state/governorate and does a rule-based lookup for the city.
 - `infer_country` take a document and attempts to infer the most probable country for each.
 - `query_geonames` and `query_geonames_country` can be used for performing a